LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-mvc.rst.txt

 Carly was once a LaunchCode apprentice as well, so she knows just what it’s like to be in your shoes.
-She’s done some initial work on the project and left you some TODOs that she knows you can handle.
+She’s done some initial work on the project and left you some ``TODO`` tasks that she knows you can handle.

 Learning Objectives
 -------------------